vimc/montagu-system/proxy/README.md

 nginx needs to be reloaded by entering the container and running `nginx -s reload`.

+## Packit authentication

+Montagu integrates with Packit via Packit's `preauth` authentication method, using Montagu as the auth provider.
+`nginx.montagu.conf` is configured to redirect `/packit` requests to the packit containers.
+Requests for Packit's login page are redirected to Montagu's homepage (`index.html`).
+When the user has logged into Montagu, the page make a request to `/packit/api/auth/login/montagu` providing the Montagu token.
+This route is configured in nginx to verify the token with Montagu, then send user details to the `/packit/api/auth/login/preauth` endpoint in request headers.
+This is the "trusted headers" approach - Packit assumes that these user details are valid without its own means of verifying them, so this endpoint must not be externally available - nginx will return a 404 for any such external request.

 ## Build and run locally
 Run `./scripts/dev.sh`.
 This runs up the proxy along with the apis and portals, in order to manually test links, logins etc.
 The test user with email `test.user@example.com` and password `password` is added by default.